Calculates for each pair of selected columns a correlation coefficient, i.e. a measure of the correlation of the two variables.

 Rows containing Missing Values will be ignored, not used for the calculations.
 For other behaviors please resolve them before.

-To use this node in KNIME, install KNIME Statistic Nodes from the following update site:
+To use this node in KNIME, install the extension KNIME Statistics Nodes from the below update site following our NodePit Product and Node Installation Guide:

 Do you have feedback, questions, comments about NodePit, want to support this platform, or want your own nodes or workflows listed here as well?
 Do you think, the search results could be improved or something is missing?
 Then please get in touch!
 Alternatively, you can send us an email to email@example.com, follow @NodePit on Twitter, or chat on Gitter!